 By using other elements from the apron and workshop tools die sets I have produced Mother's Day cards that could also have been feminine birthday cards with change of sentiment.
 These had kitchen and sewing themes.

 Many card makers are already crafters from many other crafting areas.
-With a bit of lateral thinking, techniques from these other crafts can be incorporated into cards.
+With a bit of lateral thinking, techniques and consumables from these other crafts can be incorporated into cards.

 While other paper crafts may be a more obvious source of ideas, for the most unique cards; ideas, techniques or equipment can be obtained from much more diverse crafting techniques.
 The novice card maker, or more experience card makers can make the best use of other crafting equipment they have invested in by incorporating their use into card making.